wso2/docs-mg/en/docs/getting-started/quick-start-guide/quick-start-guide-docker.md

 # Quick Start Guide - Docker

-Let's host your first API on WSO2 API Microgateway using Docker....
+Let's host your first API on WSO2 API Microgateway using Docker.

 ### Before you begin..